mahdi-mey/BMI-Calculator/README.md

    This feature helps users quickly identify their weight category based on their calculated BMI.

+## View Demo

+You can view a demo of the BMI calculator by visiting the [demo page](https://mahdi-mey.github.io/BMI-Calculator/).
+Try it out to see how it works!

 ## How to Use

 1. Open the BMI calculator web page.